Pressure cookers used to have a bad reputation. Everyone had a story about how Cousin Agnes had one and she somehow blew up her kitchen with it.

 5. Buy in bulk and freeze ingredients

 Who doesn’t love the thrill of getting a great deal at Costco or other bulk-grocery stores?
 But having enough freezer space for the food is one thing.
-Now that you’ve brought those 10 pounds of frozen chicken breasts home, you need to actually use them, or the money is wasted.
+Now that you’ve brought those 10 pounds of frozen chicken breasts home, you need to actually use them — or the money is wasted.

-For example, frozen chicken pieces cooked in a single layer might need 15 minutes pressure cooking as opposed to 10 minutes if they’re already thawed.
+For example, frozen chicken pieces cooked in a single layer might need 15 minutes of pressure cooking as opposed to 10 minutes if they’re already thawed.
 That extra five-minute wait is well worth the freedom to “forget” to thaw your meat out before heading to the office for the day.

-6. Replace your store-bought staples with homemade
+6. Replace your store-bought staples with homemade ones

 Are you an Instant Pot convert?
 Share your experience with us in comments below or on our Facebook page.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.